ilg-physics-ucsb/physics3l-manual/Lab4Week1-Resonance/Lab4Week1-Resonance.md

 2. You now know the separation between two standing waves.
 We will increase our pipe length by $L$, with five standing waves forming over that change.

 :::Question
-What is the separation between five standing waves (*i.e.*, from the first standing wave to the fifth one)?
+What is the separation between five standing waves (*i.e.*, if you call the one at which you are starting the first one, from that one up to the fifth one)?
 :::

 :::Question